 In April 1973 BR transferred responsibility for both the prototype service trains and the APT design group to the mechanical engineering department.
 Though by the time of the transfer, there was "a very much better atmosphere at the senior levels," tension remained lower down between the APT group and their new department.

 The culture at BR's manufacturing arm, British Rail Engineering (BREL), was also unsympathetic.
 BREL engineers were used to interpreting drawings 'quite liberally', says Wickens.
 This was not acceptable for a new project based on careful calculation, and the old hands resented new boys telling them how to build trains.

 BREL did not stick to the build schedule.
 "They just didn't think it was important," says Wickens.
 "There wasn't the control over things that went on there that perhaps there should have been."

-The first prototype, ATP-P, did proving trials in May 1979.
-The second ATP-P was completed in late 1979 and the third in 1980.
+The first prototype, APT-P, did proving trials in May 1979.
+The second APT-P was completed in late 1979 and the third in 1980.
 BRB was pressing for a commercial service, so the APT's designers and builders still had problems to solve when the train started its inaugural return run to Glasgow on 7 December 1981.

 Wickens agrees with many others that BR overdid the hospitality in Glasgow.
 This, not the tilt mechanism, caused some passengers to feel ill on the return journey, nicknaming APT the 'queasy rider'.
 Worse, snow and freezing weather caused the water-brakes to freeze up and, two days after its first run, the train stopped at Crewe.